Grolltex Opens Graphene Manufacturing Complex in San Diego, California

 Grolltex, short for ‘graphene-rolling-technologies’, uses patented research and techniques initially developed at the University of California, San Diego, to produce high quality, single layer graphene, hexagonal Boron Nitride and other 2D materials and products.
 The company is a practitioner of, and specializes in, exclusively sustainable graphene production methods and is committed to advancing the field of graphene to improve the future of leading edge materials science and product design through the optimization of single atom thick materials.

-Grolltex, Inc., is focusing on the optimization and advancement of the key monolayer material ‘graphene’ and related 2D materials.
+About Grolltex: Grolltex, Inc., is focusing on the optimization and advancement of the key monolayer material ‘graphene’ and related 2D materials.
 The company holds a number of strategic patents and technological advantages in areas relating to the manufacture of high quality, monolayer ‘CVD’ graphene and hexagonal Boron Nitride as well as on several advanced products made of graphene and 2D materials, such as hyper efficient solar cells, next generation sensors, advanced fuel cells and futuristic super-thin and flexible displays for use in wearables, smart phones and other electronics.